 |

-This was the only Casio keyboard with ROM-Pack slot but no key lighting; instead it can load the ROM-Pack musics into an internal sequencer, and with the optional Casio TA-1 module it can even save them on audio cassettes.
+This instrument from 1983 was the only Casio keyboard with ROM-Pack slot but no key lighting; instead it can load the ROM-Pack musics into an internal sequencer, and with the optional Casio TA-1 module it can even save them on audio cassettes.
 Even a RAM-Pack cartridge Casio RA-1 was made for this thing to save sequencer data - I never saw any other Casio keyboard designed for using it.

 ![]() |